askeluv/askeluv.github.com/source/_posts/2015-02-27-how-i-learned-german-in-30-days.markdown

 ####5.
 Keep track

 My [Top 1000 Words spreadsheet](http://bit.ly/german-top-1000) was great for knowing roughly how many words I knew at any given point.
-Since I had the frequency of each word, I could compute the total "mass" of German that I knew - not just the total number of words, which I found to be quite motivating.
+Since I had the frequency of each word, I could compute the total "mass" of German that I knew - not just the total number of words - which I found to be quite motivating.

 I also kept a simple diary in [Evernote](https://evernote.com/) listing my activities per day.
 In the end there was only one day when I didn't do anything at all.